moritzsalla/quarantine-hub/log.md

 ### Goals

 - Bring people together in light and humorous ways during times of social distancing
+- Create anonymity and closeness at the same time
 - Play with anonymity and intimacy at the same time
 - Create space for social interaction
 Provocate?

-Can I create anonymity and intimacy at the same time? → Is this uncomfortable?

 ### Design Values

 1. Bring people together
-2. Create respectful and inclusive space for everybody
+2. Create a respectful and inclusive space for everybody
 3. Force people to interact with strangers

 ### Level Design